amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 Since we want to compare current element with previous element - Insertion Sort then, we set variable called current. this is for current element, arr[i]. so, current element now is value 9. next, store for previous element in variable called j.
-We want to compare the second element with the element before the second, which means the previous element. so, to get previous element (c)
+We want to compare the second element with the element before the second, which means the previous element. so, to get previous element (current element minus 1, j = i - 1)

+second, inner loop using while loop.